Player help for Nintendo Switch

 BeatspellSingle-player side mode Spell timing Cast from the rhythm ring and spell pose sequence.
 Build a small reliable loadout before chasing faster chapters.

-Beatspell works best when you treat each spell as a rhythm phrase.
-Start with a small reliable loadout, watch the rhythm ring, and avoid chasing complex casts before the chapter beat is stable.
+Treat each spell as a short rhythm phrase.
+Start with a small set of spells you can cast reliably, follow the rhythm ring, and add more complex choices only after the basic beat feels automatic.

 Hoop Trundling